-ICG is closely monitoring and supporting EIT's investee companies, several of which are also reporting entities under the Act.
+ICG closely monitors and supports EIT's investee companies, several of which are also reporting entities under the Act.
 These entities have developed or are developing detailed sustainability plans incorporating modern slavery, as well as other ESG risks.
 ICG intends to continue its consultation process with investee companies, and as a next step conduct a detailed review across EIT investee companies on modern slavery.
 Depending on its governance position, this may also involve engagement with other investment managers, financial investors or superannuation funds representated at the board level to further develop monitoring and reporting.